-Many of the costs associated with buying residential real estate are associated with getting the mortgage loan.
-At Capacity Lending, LLC, we are highly experienced in residential mortgage lending, so we can compile a comprehensive list of mortgage-related costs in your "Good Faith Estimate".
+Many of the closing costs associated with buying residential real estate are associated with getting a mortgage loan.
+At Capacity Lending, LLC, we are highly experienced in mortgage lending, so we can compile a comprehensive report on mortgage-related closing costs in your "Good Faith Estimate".

-Buyers will receive a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
-We base this closing cost estimate on our extensive past experience.
-It's important to note that while our GFEs are very precise, we can't always estimate costs to the penny.
-We review Good Faith Estimates with buyers almost every day, so we will be happy to answer the you have about closing costs.
+Buyers get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs enumerated in the Good Faith Estimate are estimated based on our experience with mortgage loans, but costs usually vary a little bit between delivery of the GFE and closing.
+We go over Good Faith Estimates with buyers almost every day, so we are happy to answer your questions about closing costs.

-Below is a fairly general list of costs for buying a home.
-We will provide a specific list of your closing costs when we provide your Good Faith Estimate.
+Below is a fairly generic list of costs for buying a home.
+We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.